conor-b-abraham/conor-b-abraham.github.io/_resources/1_FibMap.md

 | Tryptophan | TRP | CG CD1, NE1, CE2, CD2 |

 <div class="caption">
     Table 2: The default residue and atom names used to select the aromatic rings that could participate in a pi stacking interaction. *NOTE: Notice that the 5-membered ring (not the 6-membered ring) is used for Tryptophan.
-This follows the guidance of Zhao et al (2015) [[13]](#references).*
+This follows the guidance of Zhao et al (2015) [<a href='https://conor-b-abraham.github.io/resources/1_FibMap/#references'>13</a>].*
 </div>

 ### Probabilities